bytecodealliance/rfcs/accepted/new-api.md

   all cause the Rust compiler to further complain about the `Send` and `Sync` properties of types.

-* Mangement of memory in the API can sometimes be confusing.
+* Management of memory in the API can sometimes be confusing.
 Additionally for C the management can be cumbersome since all objects are distinctly owned (e.g.
   `wasm_func_t` has a destructor).
 The confusing part arises from how you can create a host function, but when deleting that host function (either by